 This Division applies to an order by a superintendent or a visiting justice that a detainee be confined to that detainee’s sleeping quarters or to a designated room as a way of dealing with a detainee who has been found to have committed a detention offence.

-[Regulation 75 inserted in Gazette 27 Jun 2005 p.
+[Regulation 75 inserted: Gazette 27 Jun 2005 p.
 2869.]

 76. Confinement procedures